Change-Point Testing for Risk Measures in Time Series: Simulations

 \subsection{Detection of Multiple Changes in Tail}

-We additionally investigate detection of multiple structural changes in the upper tail of the underlying marginal distribution.
-Here, we again use ES at the 0.95 level (in the upper tail past the 95th percentile) and compare the practical performance of the single change-point methodology discussed in Section \ref{S3p2} versus the unsupervised multiple change-point methodology discussed in Section \ref{S3p3}.
-We consider the following variant of the AR(1) process introduced previously.
+We additionally investigate the detection of multiple structural changes in the upper tail of the underlying marginal distribution.
+Here, we again use ES in the upper 5th percentile and compare the practical performance of the single change-point methodology discussed in Section \ref{S3p2} with the unsupervised multiple change-point methodology discussed in Section \ref{S3p3}.
+We consider the following variant of the GARCH(1,1) process introduced previously:

-where, as before, each $t_i(v)$ is a sample from the t-distribution with $v$ degrees of freedom.
-In this AR(1) process, the innovations initially have relatively light tails, then change to heavier tails ($v < 16.5$), and finally revert back to the original lighter tails.
-Figure \ref{F10} below shows the approximate detection power as $v$ is varied using the single change-point methodology (Equations \ref{E11} and \ref{E12}) versus the unsupervised multiple change-point methodology (Equations \ref{E15} and \ref{E16}) at the 0.05 significance level.
-For each data point, we perform 100 replications using times series sequences of length 1,500.
-For each replication, we use an initial burn-in period of 5,000 to approximately reach stationarity in the AR(1) process.
-We see that the single change-point testing method is unable to detect a change in the process in Equation \ref{E17}, even for extremely strong deviations from the null such as the case $v = 2.1$.
+In this GARCH(1,1) process, the innovations initially have relatively light tails, then change to heavier tails with $t(\nu)$-distributed innovations, and finally revert back to the original lighter tails.

+Figure \ref{F10} shows the approximate detection power of at least one change point as $\nu$ varies using the single change-point methodology (see (\ref{E11})-(\ref{E12})) versus the unsupervised multiple change-point methodology (see (\ref{E15})-(\ref{E16})) at the 0.05 significance level.
+For each data point, we perform 100 replications using times series sequences of length 1,200.
+For each replication, we use an initial burn-in period of 5,000 to approximately reach stationarity in the GARCH(1,1) process.

+We observe that the single change-point testing method is unable to detect a change in the process in (\ref{E17}), even for extremely strong deviations from the null such as the case $\nu = 2$.
 In fact, its power decays to zero as the magnitude of the change increases.
-On the other hand, the unsupervised multiple change-point testing method exhibits the desired performance with increasing power as the magnitude of the change increases.
+This occurs because the single change-point test assumes that only one change point occurs and seeks to divide the time series into two sections separated by a single change point.
+Consequently, the effects of multiple changes can be ``canceled out''.
+On the other hand, the unsupervised multiple change-point test exhibits the desired performance with increasing power as the magnitude of the change increases.
 Hence, it is a promising candidate for detecting more complex patterns of changes in the tails of time series.
-In accordance with the desired 0.05 significance level of our procedure, the probability of false positive detection is below 0.05 (0.03 and 0.01 for the single change-point and unsupervised multiple change-point methodologies, respectively, as indicated by the leftmost points in Figure \ref{F10}).